A Diving Belize Trip Report

 Diving with Turneffe Flats

-The resort runs daily 3-tank diving trips to every corner of the atoll.
+The resort runs daily 3-tank scuba trips to every corner of the atoll.
 Since the boat does not return to the resort after each dive, it is the only resort at the islands that can access dive sites right across the atoll.
 This is a great perk if you are here solely to dive but may be a disadvantage if you are in a close group where some are non-divers since you will be apart for most of the day.

 There are 2 dive boats.
 We used the smaller boat since there were less than 6 divers at the resort.
 It is equipped with tank racks, a rinse tank, ladders, a radio, compass, emergency oxygen and first aid.
 There is no marine head onboard though.
 The canopy provides shade from the sun.
-The boat runs well and can reach even the furthest dive sites of the atoll in good time.
+The boat runs well and can reach even the furthest sites of the atoll in good time.
 The boat departs at 8 am and returns around 3:30 pm.
 Packed lunch and sodas are taken onboard.

 The boat staff and dive guide were friendly, fun and knowledgeable about the local area; they were a pleasure to dive with.
-Whilst perhaps not quite offering 'Valet Diving', they pretty much take care of everything for diving guests, washing equipment and loading and storing it each day.
+Whilst perhaps not quite offering 'Valet Diving', they pretty much take care of everything for guests, washing equipment and loading and storing it each day.

-The larger dive boat is used when there are between 6-16 divers.
+The larger boat is used when there are between 6-16 scuba divers.
 This boat has 2 decks, 420 HP twin engines and a toilet.
 It also has a GPS and is used on trips to Lighthouse Reef and the Blue Hole, which normally take place every Tuesday (weather permitting).